natalie-a-1/Flash/README.md

 ## 🏁 Try Flash Today

-The quickest way to experience Flash is with our verified local setup:
+The quickest way to experience Flash is with our streamlined local setup:

 **1. Clone the Repository**